guoweier/GameHut/snake/tutorial_snake_english.md

     snake.pop()
 ```
 - `if new_head == food:`: When the snake head overlaps with the food, their x- and y-coordinates become the same.
 So we can write an `if` condition as `new_head == food`.
-- When this condition is achieved, the program needs to do the following things:
+- When this condition is achieved, the program needs to do the following things:<br>
     1. the original food disappear
     2. a new food appears at a random position
     3. the snake add 1 square unit.
     For 1 and 2, we can assign a new random (x,y) value to the `food` variable.
 This will replace the original food position into the new one.
-My code is: `food = (random.randint(0,((WINDOWWIDTH//SPACESIZE)-1))*SPACESIZE, random.randint(0,((WINDOWHEIGHT//SPACESIZE)-1))*SPACESIZE)`.
+My code is: `food = (random.randint(0,((WINDOWWIDTH//SPACESIZE)-1))*SPACESIZE, random.randint(0,((WINDOWHEIGHT//SPACESIZE)-1))*SPACESIZE)`. <br>
     For 3, remember in **3.1**, we already add a new_head to the snake, which means the snake is already 1 unit longer than the original one.
-If it does eat the food, we just do nothing!
+If it does eat the food, we just do nothing! <br>
 - But what if the snake does not meet the food?
 Then we need to subtract the last square in the snake list.
-My code is:
+My code is: <br>
     ```
     else:
         snake.pop()